Alimedhat000/Shipyard/CONTEXT.md

 ### Active Deployment

-The currently-live Deployment for an App, referenced by `active_1deployment_1id` in the App record.
+The currently-live Deployment for an App, referenced by `active_deployment_id` in the App record.
 Rollback changes this pointer without modifying object storage.

 ### SPA Fallback

-Every `404` response from Nginx returns `index.html`, enabling client-side routing in React, Vue, and similar SPAs.
+Every `404` response from Caddy returns `index.html`, enabling client-side routing in React, Vue, and similar SPAs.

 ### Caddy Config Generation